Big Bang Nucleosynthesis constraints on $f(T,L_m)$ gravity: Introduction

 Within the framework of the standard cosmological model, Standard BBN (SBBN) provides remarkably successful predictions for the primordial abundances of helium-4 and deuterium, both of which are in excellent agreement with observational data over a wide range of astrophysical environments.
 However, a persistent discrepancy remains in the case of lithium-7: the predicted primordial abundance of $^7\!Li$ is a factor of about three higher than what is inferred from spectroscopic observations of old, metal-poor stars in the Galactic halo.
-This well-known tension, commonly referred to as the ``lithium problem'' \cite{Fields:2011zzb}, continues to motivate theoretical investigations.
+This well-known tension, commonly referred to as the ``lithium problem'' \cite{Fields:2011zzb,Miranda:2025wcp,Makki:2024sjq,ParticleDataGroup:2024cfk}, continues to motivate theoretical investigations.
 Proposed resolutions range from astrophysical explanations, such as stellar depletion processes, to more exotic scenarios involving new physics beyond the Standard Model of particle physics or modifications of gravitational dynamics.
-For a comprehensive discussion of the physics of BBN, its observational constraints, and the status of the lithium problem, see \cite{Grohs:2023voo, Cooke:2024nqz, Steigman:2012ve}.
+For a comprehensive discussion of the physics of BBN, its observational constraints, and the status of the lithium problem, see \cite{Grohs:2023voo, Cooke:2024nqz, Steigman:2012ve}. {In this work we adopt a semi-analytical BBN strategy in which the impact of modified cosmological dynamics is encoded through the expansion-rate ratio $Z\equiv H/H_{\rm GR}$ evaluated at a characteristic freeze-out temperature.
+In practice we take $T_f=0.55\,{\rm MeV}$ as a representative value and translate departures from GR into parameter bounds using the same philosophy as recent semi-analytical analyses of BBN in modified gravity, see e.g.~\cite{Ge:2024tsx}.
+This approach provides a transparent and analytically tractable first-pass constraint and is particularly useful as a model-selection tool before undertaking a full reaction-network likelihood analysis.}